Nike-Inc/cerberus-node-client/README.md

 ## Authentication

-The cerberus client uses the [AWS SDK Credentials provider chain](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html) to load AWS IAM credentials and authenticates with Cerberus via the [sts auth endpoint](https://github.com/Nike-Inc/cerberus-management-service/blob/master/API.md#app-login-sts-v2-v2authsts-identity)
+The cerberus client uses the [AWS SDK Credentials provider chain][node aws credentials] to load AWS IAM credentials and authenticates with Cerberus via the [sts auth endpoint](https://github.com/Nike-Inc/cerberus-management-service/blob/master/API.md#app-login-sts-v2-v2authsts-identity)
 This client will work in any environment that has access to AWS Credentials.

 Cerberus will attempt to authenticate one its first call.
 The authentication result will be stored and reused.
 If the token has expired on a subsequent call, authentication will be repeated with the original configuration.
 You should not have to worry about authentication or token expiration; just use the client.